Short-term health plans in Tennessee

 - At least five insurers offer short-term plans in Tennessee.

-Tennessee’s short-term health insurance regulations
+Tennessee’s short-term healthcare insurance regulations

-Insurers that offer short-term plans in Tennessee are required to file the rates and plans with the Tennessee Department of Commerce and Insurance, and there are specific state rules that apply to rate and form filing in Tennessee for plans that aren’t subject to ACA regulations (including short-term health plans).
+Insurers that offer short-term plans in Tennessee are required to file the rates and plans with the Tennessee Department of Commerce and Insurance, and there are specific state rules that apply to rate and form filing in Tennessee for plans that aren’t subject to ACA (Obamacare) regulations (including short-term health plans).

 Several sections of Tennessee insurance statute (Title 56) apply to short-term plans sold in the state, including: